Links on Android Authority may earn us a commission. Learn more.

-Appropriately, you can pay a little extra for a model with a small LED clock in front.
-It’s actually mysterious that you can’t get a similar upgrade on Amazon’s main Echo.
+For a little extra you can buy a model with a small LED clock in front.
+It’s mysterious that you can’t get a similar upgrade on Amazon’s mainline Echo.

 Check out our full review to learn more about the Echo Dot.

 Echo (4th gen): The flagship Amazon Alexa smart speaker